 So you want to integrate with Salesforce!
 This usually means you have outside data you want in Salesforce, or Salesforce data you want out, or both.
 Interestingly, there are two ways to get stuff in and two ways to get stuff out, and some ways can be better than others.
 To get data out of Salesforce, for example, I can be in Salesforce and push it out, or be outside Salesforce and pull it out.
 Who'd have thought!

 Before we look at which is best, I've already dug a hole because I've not described the nature of the data we want to transact (that's a great word).
-In saying this I've hinted at the problem - potential volume, frequency, and concurrency constraints.
+In saying this I've hinted at the potential problems - volume, frequency, and concurrency constraints.
 Because Salesforce runs in a shared, multitenant environment, limits are required to ensure code and external systems don't monopolize shared resources.
 Actually, I made it sound trivial when, in fact, there is a seemingly limitless number of limits.

 First, let's look at pushing data to an external system versus pulling data, essentially the same thing from a data perspective - getting the data out of Salesforce!
 Some of the push options are: